Teachers Win 8-Year Battle with Union, Apply Janus to PA

 Teachers’ union returns religious objectors’ money

 Shortly after Janus, the PSEA completely refunded Jane’s and Chris’s money.
 Jane promptly donated her check to a nonprofit funding constitutional education.
-But Jane and Chris knew that Pennsylvania’s law authorizing “fair share” fees was still on the books.
+However, Jane and Chris knew that Pennsylvania’s law authorizing “fair share” fees was still on the books.
 And they feared the PSEA would use that law as an opportunity to confuse employees who may not have heard of Janus.
 The union quickly proved them right.

 Dave Perrotti, a Scranton-area teacher, became a Fairness Center client in 2021 after the PSEA tried to collect money from him following his resignation from the union.
 While representing Dave, the Fairness Center unearthed at least 20 collective bargaining agreements that PSEA-affiliated unions signed after the Janus ruling that, nonetheless, required “fair share” fees.